-Fig. 4.7.
+Fig. 4.9.
 Tasmania: forest height maps from lidar, GEDI, and four different TDX images.
 All maps are in geographic coordinates, with spacing about $20 \text{ m} \times 20 \text{ m}$ in longitude and latitude direction, and they cover around 50 km by 50 km;

-Fig. 4.8.
-Comparison between lidar CHM and TDX forest heights acquired on (a) 2011/06/19 (b) 2011/12/23 (c) 2019/02/05 and (d) 2014/01/03.
+Fig. 4.10.
+Comparison between lidar CHM and TDX forest heights acquired on (a) 2011/06/19, (b) 2011/12/23, (c) 2019/02/05, and (d) 2014/01/03.

-Fig. 4.9.
-Comparison between TDX forest heights (a) with different height of ambiguity or vertical wavenumber in descending orbit (b) with different height of ambiguity or vertical wavenumber in ascending orbit and (c) with different orbit direction i.e. ascending and descending.
+Fig. 4.11.
+Comparison between TDX forest heights. (a) With different heights of ambiguity or vertical wavenumber in descending orbit. (b) With different heights of ambiguity or vertical wavenumber in ascending orbit. (c) With different orbit directions, i.e., ascending and descending.

-The forest height map obtained from a TanDEM-X scene acquired on 5th Feb 2019 with a (mean) vertical wavenumber of $\kappa_z = 0.133$ (HoA = 47m) along an ascending orbit, that overlaps significantly with the scene show in Fig. 4.7 (c) (acquired about eight years earlier along a descending orbit with a very similar vertical mean wavenumber), is shown in Fig. 4.7 (e).
-The validation plot against the CHM is shown in Fig. 4.8 (c) indicating a RMSE of 7.8 and a correlation 0.59.
-Finally, in Fig. 4.7 (f), the forest height map obtained from a second TanDEM-X scene acquired along an ascending orbit on 3rd Jan 2014 with a (mean) vertical wavenumber of $\kappa_z$ =0.0938 (HoA=67m).
-The validation plot against the CHM is shown in Fig. 4.8 (d). indicating a similar performance with a RMSE of 7.4 m and a correlation of 0.65.
-While the agreement between the height estimates from the ascending orbits is similar to the correlation between the height estimates from the descending orbits, the agreement between the ascending and descending orbits is (as expected) somehow lower with a RMSE of about 5.9 and 7.3 and correlation values of 0.82 and 0.61 (Fig 4.9 (b)&(c)).
-It is important to remark here that the lidar derived CHM is by itself associated with a certain uncertainty as well as that the different imaging geometries may cause an additional error when comparing the CHM with the radar derived height maps at sample level.
+The forest height map obtained from a TanDEM-X scene acquired on 5th Feb 2019 with a (mean) vertical wavenumber of $\kappa_z$ =0.133 (HoA = 47m) along an ascending orbit is shown in Fig. 4.9 (e).
+The validation plot against the CHM is shown in Fig. 4.10 (c) indicating an RMSE of 7.8 m and a correlation 0.59.
+Finally, in Fig. 4.9 (f), the forest height map obtained from a second TanDEM-X scene acquired along an ascending orbit on 3rd Jan 2014 with a (mean) vertical wavenumber of $\kappa_z$ =0.0938 (HoA=67m) that overlaps significantly with the scene shown in Fig. 4.9 (d) (acquired about two years earlier along a descending orbit with a very similar vertical mean wavenumber).
+The validation plot against the CHM is shown in Fig. 4.10 (d) indicating a similar performance with an RMSE of 7.4 m and a correlation of 0.65.
+While the agreement between the height estimates from the ascending orbits is similar to the correlation between the height estimates from the descending orbits, the agreement between the ascending and descending orbits is (as expected) somehow lower with an RMSE of about 5.9 m and 7.3 m and correlation values of 0.82 and 0.61 (Fig 4.11 (b) & (c)).
+It is important to remark here that the lidar derived CHM is by itself associated to a certain uncertainty as well as those the different imaging geometries may cause an additional error when comparing the CHM with the radar derived height maps at sample level.

-Finally, the performance on terrain slopes is shown in Fig. 4.10.
-In Fig. 4.10 (a), the TanDEM-X 90 m DEM of the site is shown while Fig 4.10 (b) & (c) the height validity maps for the two acquisitions on 23th Dec 2011 (descending orbit) and 3rd Jan 2014 (ascending orbit).
+Finally, the performance on terrain slopes is shown in Fig. 4.12.
+In Fig. 4.12 (a), the TanDEMX 90 m DEM of the site is shown while Fig 4.12 (b) & (c) the height validity maps for the two acquisitions on 23rd Dec 2011 (descending orbit) and 3rd Jan 2014 (ascending orbit).
 20% and 13% of the forested areas respectively are masked out because of performance criteria respectively.
 For both data sets, most of the positive slope areas are excluded.
 Most of height estimates on slopes are on negative slope allowing to obtain valid estimates on 98% of the samples when combining both orbits.
-The common valid, gentle sloped areas, are characterized by a stronger height deviation due to the mismatch of underlying reflectivity profile.
+The common valid, gentle sloped areas, are characterized by a stronger height deviation due to the mismatch of the assumed and the underlying reflectivity profile.